Shaik-pardi-11/Plant-disease-Prediction/README.md

 Deep learning-based plant disease prediction offers scalable solutions for farmers and agriculturists.
 With lightweight models and thoughtful integration, real-time, accurate, and accessible disease diagnostics are within reach—helping improve crop health and productivity.

 ---

-Would you like to expand any part into a presentation or add specific metrics from your current model training?
-I can also help format this into a report structure for publication or sharing.